 4. Previous legal work experience

-If you have any experience of working at a law firm prior to the commencement of your training contract, for example, as a paralegal, legal assistant, conveyancing assistant, etc, then you can demonstrate a wealth of experience that most trainees won’t have, particularly if you worked primarily in the area of law in which you want to specialise.
-Having this kind of experience, therefore, makes you a very attractive candidate, and so it’s certainly worth detailing it on your CV.
+If you have any experience working at a law firm before the commencement of your training contract, for example, as a paralegal, legal assistant, conveyancing assistant, etc, then you can demonstrate a wealth of experience that most trainees won’t have, particularly if you worked primarily in the area of law in which you want to specialise.
+Having this kind of experience, therefore, makes you a very attractive candidate, and so it’s certainly worth detailing it in your CV.
 Don’t include details of your non-legal work experience unless relevant.